The AIP – One thing at a time.

 Some resources to help you with prioritising yourself:

 - Putting Myself First by Sarah Ballantyne (aka The Paleo Mom)

 - Why Taking Action is the Essence of Self Love by Kari Owens

 - Your Health Caper: Taking Personal Responsibility and Making it Yours by yours truly

 - 5 Beliefs You Need to Let Go in Order to Put Yourself First by Steven Aitchison

 Scientific studies show that sleep may be even more important for our health than diet!

-We are learning more about the importance of consistent quality and quantity sleep every week.
-Sleep is when our body repairs and regenerates.
+We are increasingly learning more about the importance of consistent quality and quantity sleep.
+It is when we are asleep that our body repairs and regenerates.
 It is certainly true that it is a vital key to improved health.